Cherry Grove Observatory

 Cherry Grove is located south of the Twin Cities in Goodhue County, about 20 miles south of Cannon Falls.

 To reach Cherry Grove, head south on Highway 52.
-About six miles south of Cannon Falls, turn right onto Goodhue County Road 1 “WEST”.
-Follow County 1 straight south for about 16 miles until you arrive at a “T” intersection.
-The observatory is immediately at your right, nestled in the shoulder of the “T”.
+About seven miles south of Cannon Falls, take exit 89 and turn right onto Goodhue County Road 9.
+Go west 1.1 miles on Goodhue County 9 until you reach Goodhue County Road 1 where you will turn left.
+Go south on Goodhue County 1 14.0 miles until you arrive at the “T” intersection of Goodhue County 1 and Dodge County A. The observatory is immediately at your right, nestled in the shoulder of the “T”.

 The Cherry Grove address is 8485 520th St. Kenyon, MN 55946.
 (520th street is Dodge County A).
 Be aware that most GPS maps do not place you properly at Cherry Grove based on this address.
 Click the map to Cherry Grove on the right to enlarge it.